How to Identify a Frozen Pipe

 How long does it take to thaw frozen pipes?

-The time it takes depends on how long the pipe has been frozen, how accessible it is, and what method you use.
-A hair dryer on an accessible pipe under a sink can thaw a frozen section in as little as 20–30 minutes.
+The time depends on how long the pipe has been frozen, how accessible it is, and what method you use.
+A hair dryer on an accessible pipe under a sink can thaw a frozen section in as little as 20 to 30 minutes.
 Pipes that have been frozen for extended periods or that are located in walls or crawl spaces can take several hours.
-If you've been working at it for more than 1–2 hours with no results, it's time to call a professional plumber.
+If you've been working at it for more than 1 to 2 hours with no results, it's time to call a professional plumber.

 Is it safe to use a space heater to thaw frozen pipes?

 Yes, but with important precautions.
-A space heater can be effective for warming a garage, utility room, or other enclosed space where frozen pipes are located.
-However, you must keep it at least 3 feet away from flammable materials and you must never leave it unattended.
-Space heaters are responsible for a significant portion of winter house fires, so constant supervision is essential when using one near pipes.
+A space heater can effectively warm a garage, utility room, or other enclosed space where frozen pipes are located.
+However, you must keep it at least 3 feet from flammable materials and never leave it unattended.
+Portable heaters cause an average of 1,600 fires per year according to the CPSC, so constant supervision is essential.

 Can I thaw frozen pipes with boiling water?

-Boiling water is not recommended.
-While hot water can work in some situations, boiling water delivers extreme heat that can crack or warp plastic pipes like PVC and PEX.
-If you use water as a heat source, use hot — not boiling — water, and apply it using soaked towels wrapped around the pipe rather than pouring it directly.
+Boiling water is not recommended by the American Red Cross or licensed plumbers.
+While hot water can work in some situations, boiling water delivers extreme heat that can crack or warp plastic pipes like PVC and PEX and even damage rubber fittings.
+If you use water as a heat source, use hot (not boiling) water, and apply it using soaked towels wrapped around the pipe rather than pouring it directly.

 What happens if I can't find the frozen section of pipe?

 If you can't locate the frozen section, do not continue applying heat randomly.
 Turn off the main water supply to prevent flooding if the pipe bursts, then call a licensed plumber.
-Professionals can use thermal imaging or other diagnostic tools to pinpoint the exact location of the freeze, even inside walls or underground, and safely thaw it using specialized equipment.
+Professionals can use thermal imaging or thawing machines to pinpoint the freeze location, even inside walls or underground, and safely thaw it in as little as 10 minutes using specialized equipment.

-In most cases, yes — but with conditions.
+In most cases, yes, but with conditions.
 Standard homeowners insurance typically covers "sudden and accidental" water damage, which includes a burst pipe.
-However, if your insurer determines the damage resulted from negligence — such as leaving your home unheated during a cold snap — your claim may be denied.
+However, if your insurer determines the damage resulted from negligence (such as leaving your home unheated during a cold snap or letting the thermostat fall below the policy minimum), your claim may be denied.
 Coverage also typically does not include the cost of repairing the pipe itself, only the resulting water damage.
-Always review your policy details and document all damage thoroughly before filing a claim.
+Always review your policy and document all damage thoroughly before filing a claim.